 Even his name sounds like Flint.

-Randy has a story to tell about his father and growing up in The Vehicle City:
+Randy has a story to tell about his father and growing up in The Vehicle City.
+It was originally posted on Flint Expatriates on August 14, 2008.

 My dad, Robert Gearhart, was superintendent of labor relations at Fisher Body Plant #2.
 In late November, 1964, he told me that I could pick out our family’s next car.
 It would be replacing our 1962 Chevrolet Impala.